Showwcase/showwcase-mobile-challenge/README.md

 ## Some specific things that we may be looking for:

-- Typescript
-- Atomic Design in React
 - Correct implementation of a state manager
 - Correct implementation of a navigation solution
-- Componentization
+- Correct Widget structure
 - Communication in the repo and/or code
 - Best practices with API calls and data
 - Separation of concerns between business and UI logic
 - Frequent commits
+- Themeing

 ## Where to get the data: